gatherworkshops/arduino/_courses/taster/spectrum.md

       ![Button Debug Node Configuration]([[COURSE_IMAGES]]/slidecontent/spectrum-potentiometer-debug-node.png){: height="450"}

-      Drag a `debug` node into your workspace and configure it.
+      Drag a `debug` node into your workspace.
+The default configuration is fine.

 ##########